-1. Name of charter school on whose Board of Directors you inten d to serve: Ka'u Learning Academy

-2. Contact information:

-Phone: (843) 953-6682 E-mail: llewyanv@citadel.edu 3.
+footer of this document so that it appears on all pages.
+1. Background Name of charter school on whose Board of Directors you intend to serve: Ka'u Learning Academy 2.
+Contact information: Name: Lok C. Lew Yan Voon Phone: E-mail: 3.
 Describe your educational and employment history.
 No narrative response is required if a resume and professional biography are attached.
 Resume and professional bio are attached to this form.
 Resume and professional bio are attached elsewhere in the application: 4.
 Indicate whether you currently or have previously served on a board of a school district, another charter school, a non-public school or any not-for-profit corporation.
 Does not apply to me Yes 5.
-Why do you wish to serve on the board of the proposed charter school?

-As an educational administrator, my personal goal is to provide the best opportunities to kids to succeed.
-As a homeowner and part-time resident in Ka'u, I see it as my duty to help the students in Ka'u and I see the proposed charter school as a unique opportunity.
-I would like to be part of the board so that I can help the KLA be successful.
+Why do you wish to serve on the board of the proposed charter school? suo stu an educational administrator, my personal goal is to provide the best opportunities to kids to cceed.
+As a homeowner and part-time resident in Ka'u, I see it as my duty to help the idents in Ka'u and I see the proposed charter school as a unique opportunity.
+I would like to part of the board so that I can help the KLA be successful.
 6. What is your understanding of the appropriate role of a public charter school board member?

 Board members are required to have fiduciary, educational and operational oversight of the charter school.
-This means the board member has responsibilities and needs to be well-informed.
+This means the board member has responsibilities and needs to be wellinformed.